giprocida/secret-fetch-from-Debezium/README.md

 ```

 or just use the provided `my-role-binding.yaml` file. <br />
 The RoleBinding defined in the file `my-role-binding.yaml` grants the permissions defined in the `pod-listing-role` Role to the default ServiceAccount in the debezium-example namespace.
 This means that the default ServiceAccount in the debezium-example namespace will have the permissions to get and list pods and secrets within that namespace.

 Apply the RoleBinding:
 ```
 kubectl apply -f my-role-binding.yaml
 ```

-## Create the deployment
+**Create the deployment**

 kubectl create deploy print-secrets \
   --image=gprocida6g/print-secrets:1.0 \
   --namespace=debezium-example\
   --dry-run=client -o yaml > print-secrets.yaml

-# Modify the pod configuration by adding

-imagePullPolicy: Never

-within the 'containers' field
+Now, modify the deployment configuration by adding `imagePullPolicy: Never` that will instruct the kubelet to never pull the container image from the registry.
+This means that Kubernetes will only use the image if it is already present on the node where the pod is scheduled.